Free Initial Consultation | (980) 237-4579

 Aggravated DWI Level 1

-If you have been arrested for your fourth DWI in the last 10 years, you will be facing a felony DWI charge for habitual impaired driving.
-A Habitual DWI conviction can result in a mandatory 12-month prison sentence, permanent license revocation, mandatory substance abuse treatment, and possible vehicle forfeiture among other serious penalties.
+If you have been arrested for your fourth DWI in the last 10 years, you will face a felony DWI charge for habitual impaired driving.
+A habitual DWI conviction can result in a mandatory 12-month prison sentence, permanent license revocation, mandatory substance abuse treatment, and possible vehicle forfeiture, among other serious penalties.

 Aside from possible time in jail, thousands of dollars in fines, and losing the ability to drive, the implications of a DWI conviction do not end there.
 Repercussions can also spread to other parts of your life: